 How to Deal With Depression: 11 Easy Ways Really Work

 How to deal with depression?
 Depression can be an exhausting emotion to deal with.
 It leaves you feeling weak, disappointed, and extremely sad.
 The good news is – you’re not alone!
 In fact, 1 in 3 people experience a major depressive period in their lives.
-If you’re reading this article, you have probably experienced an intense feeling of sadness, disappointment, or helplessness.
+This article will discuss 11 easy ways to deal with depression.

 How to deal with depression